 Prambanan temple is one of the largest Hindu temples in the world.
 It is included in the list of UNESCO World Heritage Site since 1991.

 Although batik is widely used and produce all over Indonesia, batik from Jogja is very famous.
 You can see collection of hundreds antique batik in this museum.
 The tour guide will explain the process of producing batik and the different patterns and colors of batik from different regions.

 You also can try to do batik, guided by their experienced staffs.

 Malioboro street in Yogyakarta is very famous.
 The street is in the center of the city and at the end of it is Beringharjo, the famous traditional market.
-Most of the shops in this street sell souvenirs from Jogjakarta, such as handy craft, batik, bags, snacks and Jogja t-shirts.
+Most of the shops in this street sell souvenirs from Yogyakarta, such as handy craft, batik, bags, snacks and Jogja t-shirts.
 There are shopping malls too.
-There are many batik shops/boutiques where we can buy good quality of batik shirt or dress.
+There are many batik shops/boutiques where you can buy good quality of batik shirt or dress.
 They also sell batik tulis here.

 The more interesting part in Malioboro street is shopping on the sidewalk.
 There are hundreds sellers along Malioboro street.
-Often we will find something unique there and sometimes we can bargain the price.
+Often you will find something unique there and sometimes you can bargain the price.
 They are there from morning until latest 9pm.

 Don’t forget to try the special snack from Jogjakarta: bakpia pathuk.
 Bakpia has many layers like pastry and filled in with mung beans, chocolate, cheese, etc.